Stop the e-Visa scandal

 The scheme is not accessible for the people it’s trying to target

+To create an eVisa account, you need a smartphone, digital literacy and to be able to speak English to a good standard.
 Migrants may not have a smart phone that can make contactless payments, which is required in order to open a UKVI account.
 The scheme poses challenges for older people, people with learning difficulties, and people for whom English is not their first language.
-There is little or no support for those with specific vulnerabilities, such as people experiencing homelessness, older people, those living in care, and those with complex mental health needs
+There is little or no support for those with specific vulnerabilities, such as people experiencing homelessness, older people, those living in care, and those with complex mental health needs.

 REPORT: e-visas, hostile and broken